 As part of NHS Lothian’s strategic plan and vision for the future of healthcare in Lothian, we are evaluating a wide range of services, including the clinical use of hydrotherapy pools which are managed by the physiotherapy service.

 Physiotherapists assess in-patients and refer them for hydrotherapy if this form of treatment is appropriate.
 Out-patient referrals are accepted from other physiotherapists who have undertaken appropriate assessments.
-External groups may be able to access the resource by contacting the Physiotherapy Manager on 0131 537 9160.

 Our review of this service is currently in the early stages.
 This involves: gathering information on costs and usage of the hydrotherapy pools; up-to-date clinical evidence and models of best practice; and exploring a range of alternative ways of working, including potential partners for joint provision of pools.
 We understand that some third sector organisations are already currently accessing hydrotherapy pools in various Council-run schools as well as privately owned pools across Lothian.